The Broken Mask

 The Broken Mask is a 1928 American silent drama film directed by James P. Hogan and starring Cullen Landis, Barbara Bedford and Wheeler Oakman.
 It was made by the independent Morris R. Schlank's production company.
-A review in Variety found "little to recommend", but The Film Daily was more positive.

 Synopsis

 Pertio, an Argentine dancer in New Orleans, falls in love with fellow performer Caricia.
 She persuades him to have his facial scars fixed by a plastic surgeon and the two team up both professionally and romantically.
 However the jealous doctor now desires Caricia and sets out to split them up.